 BOOKS

-In progress: "A Desertful of Roses: the Urdu Ghazals of Mirza Asadullah Khan Ghalib."
-This is a commentary on the whole Urdu Divan-e Ghalib.
-It's by far the biggest piece of academic work I've ever undertaken.
-I'm creating it as an *online project* for the present, but I would like eventually to publish (parts of) it in book form as well.
+Always in progress: "A Desertful of Roses: the Urdu Ghazals of Mirza Asadullah Khan Ghalib."
+This is an extensive historical and critical commentary on the whole Urdu Divan-e Ghalib, along with many unpublished verses.
+It's by far the biggest piece of academic work that I've ever undertaken.
+I'm creating it as an *online project*, and I plan to work on it for the rest of my life.

 An Evening of Caged Beasts: Seven Post-Modernist Urdu Poets.
 Selected and introduced by Asif Aslam; translated by F. W. Pritchett and Asif Aslam.
 Karachi: Oxford University Press, 1999. xxxiii, 248 p.
 In print.
-Here are *seven of my favorite poems*, one from each poet.
+Here are *seven of my favorite poems*, one from each poet, with Urdu texts.

 Basti (translation of a novel by Intizar Husain).
 Translated by F. W. Pritchett; with an introduction by M. U. Memon.
 New Delhi: Harper/Collins, 1995. xxiv, 287 p.
 2nd ed.: 2001.
 The whole translation is online *on this site*.